-Ivan Mikloš is former Deputy Prime Minister and Minister of Finance of the Slovak Republic (2002-2006, 2010-2012), Deputy Prime Minister for Economy (1998-2002), Minister of Privatization (1991-1992).
-He co-founded and led a think-tank MESA10 (1992-1998).
-During 2006-2010 and 2012-2016 he was a Member of Parliament.
-In 2014 he was appointed as a President of MESA 10 and became a member of the International Advisory Board of National Reform Council of Ukraine and VoxUkraine.
-From February 2015 he serves as a Chief Advisor to the Minister of Finance of Ukraine and as an Advisor to the Minister of Economic Development and Trade of Ukraine.
+Ivan Mikloš is former Deputy Prime Minister and Minister of Finance of the Slovak Republic (2002-2006, 2010-2012), Deputy Prime Minister for Economy (1998-2002), and Minister of Privatization (1991-1992).
+He has co-founded and led the economic think tank MESA10 (1992-1998).
+Between 2006-2010 and 2012-2016, he was a Member of Parliament.
+In 2014, he was reappointed as the President of MESA10 and became a Member of the International Advisory Board of the National Reform Council of Ukraine and the platform VoxUkraine.
+During 2015-2016 he served as a Chief Advisor to the Minister of Finance of Ukraine and as an Advisor to the Minister of Economic Development and Trade of Ukraine.
 Since April 2016 until August 2019 he served as a Chief Economic Advisor to the Prime Minister of Ukraine.
 He is a Chairman of the Strategic Advisory Group for Support of Ukrainian Reforms (SAGSUR) and Co-Founder of the Ukrainian economic think tank Centre for Economic Strategy.